freesewing/freesewing/markdown/dev/training/git/en.md

 After doing this, it will ensure that your working directory is *clean* again, in other works in sync with `HEAD`.

-If, at any moment, potentionally after `HEAD` points to a new commit, you want to re-apply these changes, you can do so with
+If, at any moment, potentially after `HEAD` points to a new commit, you want to re-apply these changes, you can do so with

 ```